Homer Lea: Works

-Once in the U.S., Homer Lea was instrumental in training the Chinese Imperial Reform Army, using American soldiers as instructors.
-Lea was also an author of two works on geopolitics: The Valor of Ignorance predicted the rise of Japanese militarist aggression and a Japanese empire in the Pacific, while The Day of the Saxon, commissioned by British Field Marshal Lord Frederick Roberts, predicted the rise of a greater German Reich based on national supremacy and ethnic purity.
+Once in the U.S., Homer Lea was instrumental in training Qing's New Army, using American soldiers as instructors.
+Lea was also an author of two works on geopolitics: The Valor of Ignorance predicted the rise of Japanese militarist aggression and a Japanese colonial empire in the Pacific, while The Day of the Saxon, commissioned by British Field Marshal Lord Frederick Roberts, predicted the rise of a greater German Reich based on national supremacy and ethnic purity.
 Neither of these books sold particularly well in America, but The Valor of Ignorance sold 84,000 copies in Japan and impressed both General Adna Chaffee and General Douglas MacArthur, who tried unsuccessfully to make it compulsory reading at West Point.
 Japanese officers studied The Valor of Ignorance avidly and put its deadly lessons into practice in 1941.
 The Day of the Saxon sold only 7,000 copies; but one was acquired by German general Karl Haushofer.
 The books both made accurate predictions about future events, but entrenched isolationists in America were not threatened by an obscure military theorist who didn't have much influence.
 His books remain little known today, though they were cult classics in the first half of the twentieth century.
 Some say his theories were not particularly revolutionary; other geopoliticians could also see the same forces converging, but the public did not want to hear about it and U.S. Military officers had actively derided it.
 Lea also planned to write a third book called The Swarming of the Slav predicting a Russian move to dominate Europe, but he died before he could complete it.